-Puente students take a rigorous two-course English class sequence (ENGL 142B and ENGL 1A) and personal development classes (PSYCH 103A and PSYCH 103B) taught by Puente-trained teachers and counselors.
-The English classes provide a supportive environment with a focus on Latino and multicultural authors.
-The personal development classes focus on college success, transfer preparation and self-exploration.
+Puente students take a rigorous two-course English class sequence (ENGL 1AX and ENGL 2B) and personal development classes (COUNS 103A and COUNS 103B) taught by Puente-trained teachers and counselors.
+Students interested in STEM-related majors, should enroll in Puente Mas.
+Students in this STEM-cohort take precalculus (MATH 171 and MATH 171S) and Analytic Geometry and Calculus 1 (MATH 190), along with the transfer-level ENGL and COUNS courses.
 Students work closely with their Puente counselors to prepare an academic plan, focus on academic and professional goals and transfer to a four-year university.
 Members of the professional community provide one-on-one mentoring.
 Additional program activities such as educational and cultural field trips are designed to engage the student in an exciting learning community that creates a foundation of support for student success.

 Puente works!
 Data has proven that Puente students transfer at over twice the average rate of non-Puente students.
 Students are admitted to the program on a first-come, first-served basis.
-To be eligible, the student must meet criteria for ENGL 142B placement (appropriate score on the English COMPASS assessment, successful completion of English 139 or equivalent) AND attend a Puente Project orientation.
 The Puente Project is open to ALL students.